GDGVIT/AttendanceApp-Backend/Guides/DevGuide.md

 - use bcrypt to genrate and store passwords in hashes only-
   - signup, create and commit in database
   - login, check
-- make use of make_response, to add status code as well along with jsonify return
 - from passlib.hash import pbkdf2_sha256 as sha256

-## model changes

-- add field admin_email in events model

 ## Not doing (Improvements/edge-bug)